How investing in UX will save you money and time

-Imagine there’s a company that decides to build an MVP for a new product idea, without plans on involving any UX resources in the process.
+Failing fast yields in a higher chance of product success: Imagine there’s a company that decides to build an MVP for a new product idea, without plans of involving any UX resources in the process.
 Let’s assume that the development time is approximately 6 months, and the developer costs are, on average, 10.000€ per month.
 If the company discovers that the MVP fails after it has been fully developed, it will have already spent a total of 60.000€ per developer.
 The total costs with an average team of 6 developers would add up to 360.000€.

 Imagine instead that the company decides to invest in 2 UX researchers for a total of 1 month at an early stage of the project (before the actual development of the prototype or the MVP).
 Assuming an average cost of 10.000€ per month per researcher, the total costs at this point would add up to 20.000€.